-Every person, whether student or graduate, admitted to the priviliges of this school must pay annually a registration fee of \$5 for every session or part of session he may attend; and he will not be admitted to any class or clinic until registered.
+Every person, whether student or graduate, admitted to the priviliges of this School is required to pay annually a registration fee of \$5 for every session or part of session he may attend; and he will not be admitted to any class or clinic until registered.

-A delayed registration fee will be charged students entering after the appointed registration days as stated on page II.
+A delayed registration fee will be charged students entering after the appointed registration days as stated on page 2.
 This fee will be three dollars during the first week after the opening and five dollars thereafter.
-No student will be admitted later than October I4.
+No student will be admitted later than October 14.